Azure/macro-utils-c/doc/macro_utils_design.md

 Here we see how the macro does not produce 0, and that is precisely why the macro is called MU_COUNT_**1**_OR_MORE_ARG.

 Next question is : how to produce 0 as a count result?
-Not easy or immediately stright forward.
+Not easy or immediately straight forward.
 More macros are needed for that.

 ### MU_HAS_COMMA(...)

 `MU_HAS_COMMA` expands to 0 when the number of its arguments is 0 or 1.
 If the number of arguments is greater or equal to 2 then it expands to 0.
-Here' some examples
+Here are some examples:

 MU_HAS_COMMA() => 0